Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The polynomial solution space of the symplectic twistor operator on

 \begin{lemma} Let $n\in\mN_0$.
 Then { } In particular, $T_s((X_s)^n e^{-\frac{q^2}{2}}) \neq 0$ and $T_s((X_s)^n qe^{-\frac{q^2}{2}}) \neq 0$ for all $n>1$. \end{lemma} {\bf Proof:}

 The proof is based on the identity in Lemma \ref{Xs^n}.
-The non-triviality of the composition is detected by the coefficient by monomial $x^{n-1} q^{n} e^{-\frac{q^2}{2}}$ in $T_s((X_s)^n e^{-\frac{q^2}{2}})$.
-It follows from the identity (\ref{TXs^n}) that this coefficient is ($i\in\mC$ is the complex unit)
+The non-triviality of the composition is detected by the coefficient in the monomial $x^{n-1} q^{n} e^{-\frac{q^2}{2}}$ in $T_s((X_s)^n e^{-\frac{q^2}{2}})$.
+It follows from the identity (\ref{TXs^n}) that this coefficient is

 which is non-zero for all $n>1$.